mjordan/riprap/README.md

 ## Trying it out

 If you want to play with Riprap, and you're on a Linux or OSX machine, you should not need to configure anything.
-Assuming you have sqlite installed, you should be able to run the `check_fixity` command against the sample data and local web server, and perform basic API requests requests as documented below.
+Assuming you have sqlite installed, you should be able to run the `check_fixity` command against the sample data and local web server, and perform basic API requests as documented below.
 A couple of things you will want to know:

 * the database created by Symfony will be in located at `[riprap directory]/var/data.db`
 * Riprap will write its log to `/tmp/riprap.log`